RMoh05/RMoh05/README.md

 - 👋 Hi, I’m @RMoh05
 - 👀 I’m interested in Machine Learning, Artificial Intelligence, Bionformatics and Statistical Modelling
 - 🌱 I’m currently learning Machine Learning in Python
-- 💞️ I’m looking to collaborate on Big Data Analytics in Biomedicine, Bionformatics, Biostatistics
+- 💞️ I’m looking to collaborate on Big Data Analytics in Biomedicine and Healthcare, Bionformatics, Biostatistics
 - 📫 How to reach me you can email me on rmoholisa@gmail.com

 <!---